mwgg/tsar/README.md

 Once configured, Tsar may be executed without any parameters.
 A couple of flags are available, however:
 ```
 -d                     Dry run.
 Will show the delete command instead of running it.
+-k <tarsnap-keyfile>   Tarsnap Key used for writing / deleting backups.
+Defaults to /root/tarsnap.key.
+-r <tarsnap-keyfile>   Tarsnap Key used for reading list of backups.
+Defaults to /root/tarsnap.read.key.
 -v                     Verbose output.
 Will produce commentary to the progress of the script, as well as logic behind keeping the files that need not be deleted.

 ```